 Pension Governance Education Program (PGEP) for Pension and Other Long-Horizon Investment Institutions

-Organized by ICPM and Rotman Executive Programs at the University of Toronto, the program instills best practices in key areas such as organizational mission, fiduciary duties, investment styles, risk management and human resources management, including compensation.
+Organized by ICPM and Rotman Executive Programs at the University of Toronto, the program instills best practices in key areas such as, organizational mission, fiduciary duties, investment styles, risk management, human resources management and member communications.

 Who Should Attend?

-The program has been developed specifically for board members of ICPM Research Partners.
+The program has been developed specifically for board members of ICPM Research Partners and the pension community.
 It focuses on global pension perspectives and attracts international participants.
-It has served more than 250 attendees since its inception in 2011.
+It has served more than 300 attendees since its inception in 2011.